abisop/nuttx-docs/en/platforms/sim/sim/boards/sim/index.md

 As a consequence, those system libraries may allocate large data structures on the stack and overflow the small NuttX stacks.
 X11, in particular, requires large stacks.
-If you are using X11 in the simulation, make sure that you set aside a "lot" of stack for the X11 library calls (maybe 8 or 16Kb).
+If you are using X11 in the simulation, make sure that you set aside a \"lot\" of stack for the X11 library calls (maybe 8 or 16Kb).
 The stack size for the thread that begins with user start is controlled by the configuration setting CONFIG\_INIT\_STACKSIZE; you may need to increase this value to larger